bitquery/streaming-data-platform-docs/docs/examples/balances/balance-api.md

 ```

-Open above query on GraphQL IDE using this [link](https://graphql.bitquery.io/ide/balance-of-an-address---new-dataset).
+**Parameters**
+-   `dataset: combined`: This parameter specifies that the combined dataset is being used.
+-   `network: eth`: This parameter specifies that the Ethereum network is being queried.
+-   `where: {BalanceUpdate: {Address: {is: "0x3416cf6c708da44db2624d63ea0aaef7113527c6"}}}`: This parameter filters the results of the query based on the Ethereum address "0x3416cf6c708da44db2624d63ea0aaef7113527c6".

+**Returned Data**
+-   `Currency { Name }`: This field specifies the currency in which the balance is expressed.
+In this case, the `Name` of the currency is retrieved.
+-   `balance: sum(of: BalanceUpdate_Amount)`: This field retrieves the total balance of the specified Ethereum address, broken down by currency.
+The `sum` function is used to calculate the total amount, and the `of` parameter specifies the field to sum, which is `BalanceUpdate_Amount`.
+The alias `balance` is used to rename the field to `balance` for readability.

 ## Balance for an address for a specific currency

 You can also get a balance for a specific currency for a given address just by adding Currency Filer.
 As you know, names on blockchains are not unique; however, addresses are.
 Therefore, while mentioning currencies, always use their currency address.
+Open the query on GraphQL IDE using this [link](https://graphql.bitquery.io/ide/Balance-for-an-address-for-an-specific-currency_1).

 ```graphql
 query MyQuery {